M41k0n-Mk/KSecureVPN/docs/USAGE_GUIDE.md

 ## Conclusion

 KSecureVPN gives you a working foundation for understanding VPN internals and creating secure peer-to-peer networks.
 It's perfect for learning, experimentation, and building custom networking solutions.
-With additional development, it can become a full-featured VPN for internet access.</content>
+With additional development, it can become a full-featured VPN for internet access.
-<parameter name="filePath">/workspaces/KSecureVPN/docs/ARCHITECTURE.md